 He is known as “The Conference Catalyst” for the unique way he engages audiences and gets them to make better connections while at the event, and when they return to the office.

-“The Paradox of Potential”.
+“The Gap Between Potential and Performance”.
 This interactive presentation is designed to create a focus on how to get across the gap between potential and performance.
 Both individuals and team are held back by any number of issues.
 But there are actions that everyone can take to gain more effective results.
+With this program, as your conference keynote speaker, Thom Singer will get your team to take action that will move them to accomplish more.

 Not all speakers want to be engaged with participants before, during, and after their keynote.
 Thom has weaved into his interactive style a commitment to networking with everyone who is part of the meeting.